jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-sp-with-servlet-filter/README.md

-picketlink-federation-saml-sp-with-servlet-filter: PicketLink Service Provider With a Basic Configuration using SAML HTTP POST Binding With Encryption Support
+picketlink-federation-saml-sp-with-servlet-filter: PicketLink Service Provider With a Basic Configuration using a standard JEE Servlet Filter
 ===============================
 Author: Pedro Igor
 Level: Intermediate
 Technologies: PicketLink Federation, SAML v2.0
-Summary: Basic example that demonstrates how to setup an application as a SAML v2.0 Service Provider using SAML HTTP POST Binding with Signature Support.
+Summary: Basic example that demonstrates how to setup an application as a SAML v2.0 Service Provider using a standard JEE Servlet Filter.
 Source: <https://github.com/jboss-developer/jboss-picketlink-quickstarts/>